Postoperative Instructions: Biopsy

-Sometimes the after-effects of oral surgery are quite minimal, so not all of the instructions below may apply.
+Sometimes the after-effects of oral surgery are quite minimal, so not all instructions below may apply.
 Common sense will often dictate what you should do.
 However, when in doubt, follow these guidelines or call our office for clarification.

 DAY OF SURGERY